 2. Throwable Panoramic Ball Camera

-Jonas Pfeil, Kristian Hildebrand, Carsten Gremzow, Bernd Bickel and Marc Alexa, at the Computer Graphics Group in Berlin took DIY to another level when thinking up a camera that could shoot images all around it.
+Jonas Pfeil, Kristian Hildebrand, Carsten Gremzow, Bernd Bickel, and Marc Alexa, at the Computer Graphics Group in Berlin, took DIY to another level when thinking up a camera that could shoot images all around it.
 The Panoramic Ball Camera is the first truly 360 degrees camera, able to shoot images even under it, make a full 360 degree and fully navigable image.
 The camera is made from a type of foam that eliminates the ghosting effect, it has 36 2Mpx telephone cameras and when you throw it, it takes 36 pictures on the highest point it reaches, which you will be able to download via USB cable to your computer and using the special software provided, generate a full 360 image.

 3. DIY Segway

 This DIY gadget is something I bet anyone would want.
 Giving the real Segway’s price, this one costs only $2500 and it’s every bit as much fun.
-Though you need to have some electrical skills to do this, the DIY Segway gives you a really good feeling of accomplishment, when you now you are riding your own creation.
+Though you need to have some electrical skills to do this, the DIY Segway gives you a really good feeling of accomplishment, when you know you are riding your own creation.

 4. DIY Wrist-mounted Crossbow

 One of the coolest DIY gadgets I’ve ever seen is this hand-mounted crossbow.
 It is quite complicated to do, but the fun you can have with it is unlimited.
 It shoots metal darts accurately at 3 meters and it has a laser pointer for extra accuracy.
-The design needs more work and in the future we might see a fully automatic crossbow.
+The design needs more work and in the future, we might see a fully automatic crossbow.

-This DIY gadget was created by a group of students competing for PennApps Data Hackathon.
+This DIY gadget was created by a group of students competing for the PennApps Data Hackathon.
 The idea is great: instead of watching your meal go round and round, your microwave can search a video on YouTube, the same length as you set your timer on the microwave.
 The microwave has a touch screen that consists of 7 LED segments and is powered by an Arduino circuit.
-I wouldn’t mind to have one myself, it definitely beats staring at your food while it’s heating.
+I wouldn’t mind having one myself, it definitely beats staring at your food while it’s heating.